Saber2pr/vdom/README.md

 > saber-vdom

-> not support for TextNode. use innerHTML instead of.
+> not support for TextNode. use innerHTML instead.

-> should provide an Unique-id for Element.
+> should provide an Unique-id for each Element.

 ```bash
 # from npm